rotki/rotki/docs/api.rst

    :reqjson list active_module: A list of strings denoting the active modules with which rotki should run.
    :reqjson list current_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting current prices.
    :reqjson list historical_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting historical prices.
-   :reqjson list taxable_ledger_actions: A list of strings denoting the ledger action types that will be taken into account in the profit/loss calculation during accounting.
-All others will only be taken into account in the cost basis and will not be taxed.
    :resjson int ssf_graph_multiplier: A multiplier to the snapshot saving frequency for zero amount graphs.
 Originally 0 by default.
 If set it denotes the multiplier of the snapshot saving frequency at which to insert 0 save balances for a graph between two saved values.
    :resjson bool infer_zero_timed_balances: A boolean denoting whether to infer zero timed balances for assets that have no balance at a specific time.
 This is useful for showing zero balance periods in graphs.
    :resjson int query_retry_limit: The number of times to retry a query to external services before giving up.
 Default is 5.